raspibolt/raspibolt/raspibolt/raspibolt_20_pi.md

 :point_right: Do this regularly every few months to get security related updates.

 Make sure that all necessary software packages are installed:
-  `$ sudo apt-get install htop git curl bash-completion jq dphys-swapfile`
+  `$ sudo apt-get install htop git curl bash-completion jq dphys-swapfile sudo dirmngr --install-recommends`

 ### Adding main user "admin"
 This guide uses the main user "admin" instead of "pi" to make it more reusable with other platforms.